OSA413/Sonic4_ModLoader/docs/Compile on Windows.md

 2. To get necessary dependencies, follow instructions in the [`dependencies/readme.md`](/dependencies/readme.md) file.

-3. Run the `pack_win.bat` file in the root directory.
+3. Run the `build_pack_test.sh` file in the root directory.¹

 4. You will get an archive and a folder named `Sonic4ModLoader` with the program.

 That's all.

+¹ - to run this `sh` script, you need to install Linux on Windows through [WSL](https://aka.ms/wslinstall), or find a bash for Windows if you only need to pack the files.